Plumbing Services in Lancaster, PA

 When to call a professional

 Call a plumbing professional if you have water where it should not be, repeated drain backups, sudden pressure loss, fixtures that keep failing, or signs that a leak may be hidden behind walls or below floors.
-Lancaster homeowners should also bring in a specialist when the problem may involve older piping, a failing shutoff, or questions about service line material, because those issues are usually bigger than a basic DIY repair.
+Lancaster homeowners should also bring in a specialist when the problem may involve older piping, a failing shutoff, or questions about service-line material, because those issues are usually bigger than a basic DIY repair.

 Recommended Local Specialist